Frequently Asked Questions

 Both types of movement are mechanical movements, but are wound in different ways.
 Manual-winding watches must be wound every day by hand using the crown, whereas self-winding watches are wound by an internal rotor which responds to wrist movements.

-- What is the difference between Lépine and Savonnette pocket watches?A Lépine watch does not generally have a cover and the crown is at 12 o'clock.
+A Lépine watch does not generally have a cover and the crown is at 12 o'clock.

 A Savonnette watch meanwhile does generally have a cover and the crown is at three o'clock.

-- What is an Autoquartz watch?Autoquartz movements combine the advantages of a quartz watch and a self-winding watch.
+Autoquartz movements combine the advantages of a quartz watch and a self-winding watch.
 If worn for 60 to 80 days, the movement reaches a maximum power reserve of 100 days.
 It offers the precision of a quartz movement and functions without a battery, instead having an accumulator which recharges automatically from the movement of the wrist.
 The swinging movements of your wrist cause an oscillating weight to rotate.
 Each of its rotation activates a micro-generator which in turn charges an accumulator with electrical energy.

-- What is a tachymeter and how is it used?On a watch, a tachymeter is used to measure average speed over a given distance.
+On a watch, a tachymeter is used to measure average speed over a given distance.
 To be specific it is a chronograph with a graduated scale on the dial or the glass, on which speed can be read off in kilometres per hour based on a 1000m distance.

 To read the tachymeter, only the chronograph's central hand is used.
 Start the chronograph and stop it once 1000m have been travelled.
 You can then read off the speed indicated on the dial by the chronograph's central hand.
 Example for calculating the speed of a car: the chronograph indicates that the distance of 1000m has been covered in 30 seconds.
 The chronograph's central hand indicates 120 on the tachymeter scale.
 The average speed over 1000m is therefore 120 km per hour.

 A bezel is an adjustable ring on the case, often used to record additional data, such as the duration of an event or to read the time in a second time zone.
 A bidirectional bezel can rotate in both directions, clockwise and anticlockwise.
 A unidirectional bezel only turns one way to prevent it accidentally turning in the wrong direction and therefore giving a false reading.
 When measuring diving time, for example, any impact or false manoeuvre can only reduce the pre-set limits, preventing the user from having an exaggerated interpretation of air or decompression time.

 To use a unidirectional bezel for deep-sea diving, place the bezel's main indicator (initially positioned at 12 o'clock) at the projected time for the end of the dive.
 When the minute hand meets the main indicator, the diving time will have been reached.
 For example, for a 30-minute dive starting at 15:00, align the bezel's main indicator with 15:30 (at six o'clock) just before diving.
 The minute will take 30 minutes to reach the bezel's main indicator, thereby indicating remaining diving time.

-- What is the Flyback function?This function allows the chronograph to be reset to zero without having to stop the chronograph first.
+This function allows the chronograph to be reset to zero without having to stop the chronograph first.
 This is often used in aviation, where several legs of a route are flown for specific periods of time in sequence.
 It saves time by beginning timing of the next leg without having to stop, reset and restart the chronograph.

 Two ways of writing the number 4 are admissible: IV and IIII.
 There are various historical explanations for this.
 It is known that IIII was used for over four centuries, to avoid confusion between IV and VI when the watch is upside down.
 Another theory has it that in the 16th and 17th centuries, IIII was used to make it easier to read the time for people who were illiterate.
 Finally, it can be seen simply as an aesthetic choice, since IIII representing a better balance with the VIII opposite.

 A partial\" service consists mainly in a battery replacement for quartz watches or an adjustement of the rate for mechanical watches.
 In addition, the replacement of spare parts guaranteeing the water resistance are also included in this service.
 A service becomes \"complete\" when interventions on the movements turn out to be necessary (replacement of worn components and oils).
-All operations of the partial service are also included in the complete service.
+All operations of the partial service are also included in the complete service."

-- Where can I have my watch serviced?All servicing of your watch must be carried out by one of our authorized service centers.
+All servicing of your watch must be carried out by one of our authorized service centers.
 Any service not carried out by an authorized service center will void the warranty.
 A complete list of service centers is available in the Customer Service section.

-- How often does a watch need to be serviced?Like any high-precision instrument, a watch needs to be serviced regularly to ensure optimum functioning.
+Like any high-precision instrument, a watch needs to be serviced regularly to ensure optimum functioning.
 The servicing frequency depends on the model, the climate and the care you take of it.
 As a general rule, we recommend that you have a service carried out every four to five years by a Tissot-certified service centre.

 Servicing of your watch depends firstly on the availability of its components.
 From the date production of your watch ceases, we guarantee the availability of spare parts for a minimum of 10 years, and up to 20 years for gold watches.
 If production of a particular part is haltered or suspended for any reason, we reserve the right, at our sole discretion, to offer an alternative solution.
 We will also do our utmost to maintain collector's pieces and jubilee watches.

-- How much does it cost to service my watch?The prices indicated in the Customer Service section should be considered as indicative.
+The prices indicated in the Customer Service section should be considered as indicative.
 This is because the law in many countries prevents the imposition of retail prices.
 Each independent authorized service center is therefore free to set its own service prices.
 The recommended retail prices stated on this site are nevertheless valid in countries with an official service center belonging to the Swatch Group Ltd.

-- What is the battery life?
-What does EOL mean?Battery life usually varies between two and five years depending on the type of watch, its dimensions and the amount of energy required by its various functions.
+Battery life usually varies between two and five years depending on the type of watch, its dimensions and the amount of energy required by its various functions.
 For example, a watch whose chronograph is activated continually will have a higher energy consumption than a watch which only displays hours and minutes.
 Most Tissot watches have a battery EOL (End Of Life) indicator.
 When the second hand begins to jump every four seconds, it is time to have the battery replaced by a Tissot-certified watchmaker.

-- What does the sales warranty cover?All our watches are covered by a 24 month sales warranty from the date of purchase.
+All our watches are covered by a 24 month sales warranty from the date of purchase.

 The warranty conditions are provided in the warranty booklet supplied when the watch was purchased or in the Customer Service section.

-- What does the service warranty cover?Services carried out by an authorized service centre are covered by a 24 month service warranty on the work carried out.
+Services carried out by an authorized service centre are covered by a 24 month service warranty on the work carried out.
 This warranty does not cover normal wear and tear and damage caused by accidents or lack of due care.
 This warranty is void if any work is carried out by a third party that is not authorized.

-- Can I order spare parts directly from Tissot?Only service centres meeting the strict criteria relating to equipment and technical skills are supplied with original Tissot spare parts.
+Only service centres meeting the strict criteria relating to equipment and technical skills are supplied with original Tissot spare parts.
 This allows all customers to enjoy a service in line with Tissot's standards of excellence.